-The Casa opened in 2007 and was the first residence hall at St. Edward’s built specifically to house upperclass students.
+The Casa opened in 2007 as the first residence hall at St. Edward’s built specifically to house upperclassman students.

-Adjacent to Jacques Dujarié and Basil Moreau halls, the Casa offers a unique living experience.
-Rooms are divided among eight “pods,” housing sixty-eight upperclassmen in single and double rooms.
-Up to nine students in the pod share three semi-private baths.
-View the floor plan.
+Adjacent to Jacques Dujarié and Basil Moreau Halls, the Casa offers a unique living experience.
+Rooms are divided among eight pods, housing about 65 upperclassmen in single and double bedrooms.
+Up to nine students in each pod share three bathrooms.

-The Casa has an elevator, community kitchen, two laundry facilities, a large lobby with comfortable couches, bistro-style tables and a big screen television, and an upstairs loft with additional seating for studying and socializing.
+The Casa is a co-ed community with an elevator, community kitchen, two laundry facilities, a large lobby with comfortable couches, bistro-style tables, a big screen television, and an upstairs loft with additional seating for studying and socializing.
 The building has swipe-card entry and all ground-floor bedroom windows are alarmed.
-Learn more about the Casa's amenities.
 Casa residents also have access to all of the amenities of Basil Moreau Hall.